Distributed Inference with Sparse and Quantized Communication: Theoretical Guarantees for Algorithm

 While a result of the above flavor is well known for the basic consensus setting \cite{moreau}, we are unaware of its analogue for the distributed inference problem.
-When $\mathcal{G}(t)=\mathcal{G},\forall t\in\mathbb{N}$, we observe from Theorem \ref{thm:asymp} that, as long as each agent transmits its belief vector to every neighbor infinitely often, all agents will asymptotically learn the truth.
+When $\mathcal{G}(t)=\mathcal{G},\forall t\in\mathbb{N}$, we observe from Theorem \ref{thm:asymp} that, as long as each agent $i$ transmits $\boldsymbol{\mu}_{i,t}$ infinitely often to each neighbor $j\in\mathcal{N}_i$, all agents will asymptotically learn the true state.
 In particular, other than the above requirement, our result places no constraints on the \textit{frequency} of agent interactions.